 - 8. Inspect and clean the filter vessel as needed.
 Make sure all debris is cleaned from the cartridge sealing surfaces.
 Make sure no cartridge gasket seals have been left in vessel during cartridge removal.
 If any vessel damage is found notify Parker immediately.
-Do not operate vessel until damage is fixed. - Install new cartridges and ensure proper sealing on the riser post and seat.
-This particular series uses PGC cartridges which provides for Tool-Less cartridge change-outs.
+Do not operate vessel until damage is fixed. - 9.
+Install new cartridges and ensure proper sealing on the riser post and seat.
+This particular series uses PGC2 cartridges which provides for Tool-Less cartridge change-outs.
+The handle side of the cartridge is the front side of the cartridge and the bayonet side of the cartridge is the back side of the cartridge.

-Slide white bayonet end of the cartridge through the riser pipe into the second stage of the vessel.
+Slide bayonet end of the cartridge through the riser pipe into the second stage of the vessel.
 Push the cartridge until the center chevron seal is fully inserted into the riser and stops.
-Repeat until all cartridges areinstalled.
+Repeat until all cartridges are-installed.
 Once the cartridges are-installed re-install the front support screen.
 This screen should slide over all the cartridge handles on the front end to allow support of the cartridges.
 Re-install retainer clips.